Cote (restaurant)

 COTE Korean Steakhouse is a Korean barbecue restaurant owned and operated by Korean-American restaurateur Simon Kim.
 The first location was opened in the Flatiron District of New York City in 2017 and has been awarded one Michelin star and several accolades from the James Beard Foundation.
-COTE is the only Michelin-starred Korean barbecue restaurant in the world.
+COTE was the first Michelin-starred Korean barbecue restaurant in the world.
 COTE established additional locations in Miami Design District (February 2021) and Las Vegas (October 2025).

 "Cote" is a Korean word that can mean flower, blossom, bloom, beauty, or essence.

 History

 COTE Korean Steakhouse in New York and Miami are owned and operated by Simon Kim, who was born in Seoul and moved to Long Island with his family when he was 13 years old.
 Before opening COTE, Kim operated the now-closed Michelin-starred restaurant, Piora, in the West Village.
 Kim's original "Korean Steakhouse" concept combines Korean barbecue with a high-end American steakhouse experience and was inspired by his dual nationalities.

 COTE Korean Steakhouse dry ages steaks in-house and is the only Korean steakhouse in New York with a dry aging room.
 COTE's head chef is David Shim, who previously worked at M. Wells and L'Atelier de Joël Robuchon.
 "Wine prodigy" Victoria James is the Beverage Director.

 In October 2018, Kim opened Undercote, an underground bar and cocktail lounge underneath COTE New York.

 COTE Miami has its own Vegetable Fermentation Lab.

 In October 2025, COTE Las Vegas opened on the Las Vegas Strip at The Venetian Las Vegas.